MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 ## Types of cloud resources

-TeamsFx integrates with Azure services for the following scenarios:
+TeamsFx integrates with Azure services in the following scenarios:

 - [Azure functions](/azure/azure-functions/functions-overview): A serverless solution to meet your on-demand requirements, such as creating web APIs for your Teams applications backend.
 - [Azure SQL database](/azure/azure-sql/database/sql-database-paas-overview): A platform as a service (PaaS) database engine to serve as your Teams applications data store.